Aliases for CDC25B Gene

 GeneCards Summary for CDC25B Gene

 CDC25B (Cell Division Cycle 25B) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and ERK Signaling.
-GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is CDC25C.
+Diseases associated with CDC25B include Breast Cancer and Primary Autosomal Recessive Microcephaly.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Cell Cycle, Mitotic.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
+An important paralog of this gene is CDC25A.

 Tyrosine protein phosphatase which functions as a dosage-dependent inducer of mitotic progression.
 Required for G2/M phases of the cell cycle progression and abscission during cytokinesis in a ECT2-dependent manner.
 Directly dephosphorylates CDK1 and stimulates its kinase activity.
 The three isoforms seem to have a different level of activity.